asiomchen/mldd23_project1/README.md

 * latent_vectors.csv - latent vectors found by the search
 * info.txt - information about the search

-**Please locate the path of latent_vectors.csv file inside results/SVC_{timestamp} directory.
-This file will be created once the bayesian search for latent vectors of active class is finalized.**

 ### Generate compound libraries from found latent vectors

 The generated compounds are filtered according to criteria, which can be modified in config_files/pred_config.ini.